iterative/terraform-provider-iterative/README.md

 The aim is to easily (minimal configuration unified across cloud vendors) move local experiments to the cloud, use low-cost spot instances without losing progress, and avoid being charged for unused cloud resources (terminate compute instances upon job completion/failure, and remove storage upon download of results).

-## Documentation

-See the [Getting Started](https://registry.terraform.io/providers/iterative/iterative/latest/docs/guides/getting-started) guide and detailed configuration information in the [Documentation](https://registry.terraform.io/providers/iterative/iterative/latest/docs).

-## Support

-Have a feature request or found a bug?
-Let us know via [GitHub issues](https://github.com/iterative/terraform-provider-iterative/issues).
-Have questions?
-Join our [community on Discord](https://discord.gg/bzA6uY7); we'll be happy to help you get started!

 ## Usage

+See the [Getting Started](https://registry.terraform.io/providers/iterative/iterative/latest/docs/guides/getting-started) guide for a more detailed guide.

 ### Install the provider